zerynth/docs-v3/docs/gettingstarted/index.md

   </a>
 </figure>

 First, accept the license and terms and press `Install`.
 This will install the latest version of the SDK together with Visual Studio Code (a.k.a.
-VSCode) and the VSCode Zerynth Extension (TODO: add link to marketplace).
+VSCode) and the [VSCode Zerynth Extension](https://marketplace.visualstudio.com/items?itemName=zerynth.zerynth3).

 <figure>
   <a data-fancybox="gallery" href="img/installer-02.png">